 Breath Retention Pranayama

-3. On an inhale, notice when your lungs reach full capacity, and pause for a moment before exhaling fully.
+- On an inhale, notice when your lungs reach full capacity and pause for a moment before exhaling fully.
 As you take your next inhalation, count the length of your breath, in seconds, pause at the top of your inhale for the same number of seconds you inhaled for, and exhale for the same number of seconds.
-Repeat this cycle a couple of times, and if the breath allows, gradually increase the length of each inhalation, breath retention and exhalation, keeping the ratio 1:1:1.
+Repeat this cycle a couple of times, and if the breath allows, gradually increase the length of each inhalation, breath retention, and exhalation, keeping the ratio 1:1:1.

 These two cooling techniques are ideal for regulating body temperature.
 The sitali involves creating a straw-like shape with the tongue and inhaling through it; as the air passes through the tongue, it collects moisture.
 If you can't roll your tongue, use the sitkari method.
 This breathing technique is also thought to reduce anxiety, regulate the natural appetite and hydrate your system.

-1. Sit in a comfortable position, either on the floor with crossed legs on the floor or on a chair with your feet flat, however is comfortable, ensuring the head, neck and spine are aligned.
+- Sit in a comfortable position, either on the floor with crossed legs on the floor or on a chair with your feet flat, however, it is comfortable, ensuring the head, neck, and spine are aligned.

-4. Inhale deeply through the tongue, as if drinking the air in through a straw.
-Focus your attention on the cooling sensation of the breath and the rise of your abdomen, rib cage and chest.
+- Inhale deeply through the tongue, as if drinking the air in through a straw.
+Focus your attention on the cooling sensation of the breath and the rise of your abdomen, rib cage, and chest.
 Retain the breath here for 5 to 10 counts, or release it instantly as directed in step 5.

-6. Repeat steps 4 and 5 10 to 20 times, or however many times feels comfortable, and bring the practice to a close when you feel cooled and content.
+- Repeat steps 4 and 5 10 to 20 times or however many times feels comfortable, and bring the practice to a close when you feel cooled and content.

-1. Sit in a comfortable position, either on the floor with crossed legs on the floor or on a chair with your feet fat, however is comfortable, ensuring the head, neck and spine are aligned.
+- Sit in a comfortable position, either on the floor with crossed legs on the floor or on a chair with your feet fat, however, it is comfortable, ensuring the head, neck, and spine are aligned.

-3. Inhale slowly through the teeth, letting the air flow through the gaps between each tooth, and focus on the feeling of the air against your teeth, entering the mouth, filling your abdomen, lungs and ribcage, and on the hissing sound of the breath.
+- Inhale slowly through the teeth, letting the airflow through the gaps between each tooth, and focus on the feeling of the air against your teeth, entering the mouth, filling your abdomen, lungs and ribcage, and on the hissing sound of the breath.

-5. Repeat steps 4 and 5 10 to 20 times, or however many times feels comfortable, and bring the practice to a close when you feel cooled and content.
+- Repeat steps three and four 10 to 20 times or however many times feels comfortable, and bring the practice to a close when you feel cooled and content.